 A great salad dressing can highlight the flavours of your salad and make it even tastier!
 Making your own dressing is easy, and it can be healthier and less expensive than store-bought.
 Classic salad dressings include balsamic vinaigrette, honey mustard, caesar, and lemon poppyseed.

-Check out this blog post for delicious, healthy dressings that you can make at home – and save money!
+Check out this blog post for delicious DIY dressing recipes that you can make at home and save money!

 For more tips on portion sizes check out this printable by EatRight Ontario.